jennybc/happy-git-with-r/14_connect-can-rstudio-use-git.Rmd

 A basic test for successful installation of Git is to simply enter `git` in the shell.
 If you get a complaint about Git not being found, it means installation was unsuccessful or that it is not being found, i.e. it is not on your `PATH`.

-If you are not sure where the Bit executable lives, try this in a shell:
+If you are not sure where the Git executable lives, try this in a shell:

 * `which git` (Mac, Linux)